Natural Gas Pipeline Safety

 Multiple groups and persons have been identified to learn about information that can help ensure the safety of those near the pipeline and the safety of the pipeline itself.
 Some members of the target community are taught about some different aspects of pipeline safety in order to ensure members of the public are aware of how to protect the community members around the pipeline, prevent damage to the pipeline and pipeline disasters and who to call about the pipeline in different situations.

-Emergency officials in Fayetteville have been trained in safety procedures and are aware of what to do in case of the rare pipeline emergency.
-They are trained in Emergency preparedness, leak/damage recognition and response, how to use the National Pipeline Mapping System, have pipeline location information and know the potential hazards of natural gas pipelines.
+Emergency officials with Fayetteville and Washington County have been trained in natural gas safety response procedures and are aware of what to do in case of the rare pipeline emergency.
+First responders are trained in FEMA emergency management incident command response procedures, natural gas leak/damage recognition and response, and how to use the National Pipeline Mapping System.

-Contractors and Excavators in Fayetteville, which are identified as companies and local/state government agencies who are normally engaged in excavation activities and/or land development and planning by the American Petroleum Institute are also taught about damage prevention, leak/damage recognition and response, One Call requirements, pipeline location information, and potential hazards stemming from natural gas pipelines.
+Contractors and excavators who work in northwest Arkansas, along with local and state government agencies who are engaged in excavation activities, land development, and planning, are engaged in the informational effort about the UA natural gas transmission pipeline.
+Information is provided to the construction community about utility infrastructure damage prevention, lead/damage recongnition and response, Arkansas 811 One Call requirements, pipeline location information, and potential hazards stemming from natural gas pipelines.

 The U of A Pipeline